Rewilding Europe: European Rewilding Network

 European Rewilding Network (ERN) is an online network set up to connect areas in the continent where rewilding efforts are taking place, including both the core Rewilding Europe locations as well as many other sites with externally run projects.
-Promoting the sharing of knowledge and experience between the many projects and locations is a main goal of the network.
+Promoting the sharing of knowledge and experience between the many projects and locations is the main goal of the network.

 The tools ERN uses are Online Seminars (webinars) held quarterly on various rewilding topics.
 ERN forum, open and free to all members, this online platform is used to post questions and information, interact at any time, and view previous webinars on a wide range of rewilding-related topics.
 ERN Bridge, is a virtual bridge set up in hopes to close the gap between the needs of the vast numbers of rewilding initiatives with students and volunteers searching to gain experience by working in nature conservation and rewilding.
-Direct access to Rewilding Europe Capital (REC), Europe's first ‘rewilding enterprise’ funding facility that provides financial loans to new and existing business that catalyse, support and achieve positive environmental and socio-economic outcomes that support rewilding in Europe.
-ERN members are eligible for a direct access to European Wildlife Bank, a tool designed to facilitate the reintroduction and restocking of herbivores to rewilding areas across the European continent.
+Direct access to Rewilding Europe Capital (REC), Europe's first ‘rewilding enterprise’ funding facility that provides financial loans to new and existing businesses that catalyse, support and achieve positive environmental and socio-economic outcomes that support rewilding in Europe.
+ERN members are eligible for direct access to the European Wildlife Bank, a tool designed to facilitate the reintroduction and restocking of herbivores to rewilding areas across the European continent.

 Rewilding Europe Capital

-Rewilding Europe Capital (REC) is the first ‘rewilding enterprise’ funding facility that provides financial loans to new and existing business that catalyse, support and achieve positive environmental and socio-economic outcomes that support rewilding in Europe.
+Rewilding Europe Capital (REC) is the first ‘rewilding enterprise’ funding facility that provides financial loans to new and existing businesses that catalyse, support and achieve positive environmental and socio-economic outcomes that support rewilding in Europe.

 European Investment Bank provided Rewilding Europe Capital with a 6 million euro loan finance contract.
 It is the first project of the “Bank on Nature Initiative”, set up by the European Commission.
-The signing ceremony took place in the Berlaymont Building, headquarters of the European Commission in Brussels.
+The signing ceremony took place in the Berlaymont Building, the headquarters of the European Commission in Brussels.

 REC forms part of the enterprise component of Rewilding Europe, which is working to build a business case for wild nature in Europe.
 REC was established to positively stimulate enterprise economies connected to natural landscapes and their wildlife.
-REC achieves this by providing commercial business loans to businesses that can: positively address negative socio-economic impacts caused by rural land abandonment; directly and indirectly support rewilding processes and activities in Europe and to those which deliver economic returns from nature and wildlife related sectors that also work to conserve natural landscapes, capital and rural cultures and heritage connected to them.
+REC achieves this by providing commercial business loans to businesses that can: positively address negative socio-economic impacts caused by rural land abandonment; directly and indirectly support rewilding processes and activities in Europe and to those that deliver economic returns from nature and wildlife-related sectors that also work to conserve natural landscapes, capital, and rural cultures and heritage connected to them.

 By 2018 Rewilding Europe in total loaned out to 18 enterprises the sum of 520,000 euros.

 European Wildlife Bank

 European Wildlife Bank (EWB) a tool Rewilding Europe uses to help bring back more natural numbers of the original native herbivores in our rewilding areas.
-These big grazers and browsers play key roles for the natural functioning of Europe's ecosystems.
+These big grazers and browsers play key roles in the natural functioning of Europe's ecosystems.